shipiyouniao/UnityEasyInject/Readme.md

 You can use the `[Autowired]` attribute to inject the Bean into the field.

-The injected class must also have the `[Component]` attribute, or inherit from `BeanMonoBehaviour` or `InjectableMonoBehaviour`.
+The injected class must also have the `[Component]` or `[GameObjectBean]` attribute, or any GameObject component class that is generated as a Bean during the game.

-***Note:*** Non-GameObject component classes will be registered before GameObject component classes, so you can not inject GameObject component classes into non-GameObject component classes.

 ```csharp
 [Component]